Rolling mills are a quick and easy way to transform the metal you’re using in your jewellery making.

-Whether you have a small, large or medium sized rolling mill for precious metal projects, find out the facts before getting to grips with rolling sheet metal.
-Use our guide below before using a rolling mill to ensure you are getting the most out of your jewellery making projects.
+Whether you have a small, large or medium sized rolling mill for precious metal projects, we’ll talk you through the facts to help you get to grips with rolling sheet metal.
+Read our guide below before using a rolling mill to ensure you are getting the most out of your jewellery making projects.

-With our handy guide, discover tips and techniques on how to use a rolling mill machine to create beautiful jewellery, perfect for your latest precious metal projects.
+With our handy guide and YouTube video, you’ll discover tips and techniques on how to use a rolling mill machine to create beautiful jewellery, perfect for your latest precious metal projects.

 Using A Rolling Mill – The Basics